Kiki1022/kshah_sinatra_project/README.md

     Welcome to Beautify Me.
 A web app for Makeup Artists to create and store their client's profile.

-    This web application is available to all Makeup Artists that particpated the 2020 Beauty Expo in Atlanta, Ga.
-They were given a guest book that potential clients could fill out.
-With the guest book filled with client information and the web application to creat and store it, the Makeup Artist can create a database of their client's information.
+    This web application is available for Makeup Artists.
+With this tool, Makeup Artists can create client profiles.

-    The information that was requested from the clients is the following:
+        This is the information you can store for your clients(all are required to create new client object):
         -Client Name
         -Client Email Address
         -Client Event they are interested in booking.
 The options are: formal affair, photo session, day look, or night out.